tannerdolby/tannerdolby.com/src/writing/11ty-iterate-global-data.md

 ---
-title: Generate Page Content From a Global Data File Using 11ty
+title: Generate Page Content From a Global Data File Using Eleventy
 shortname: 11ty Iterate Global Data
 date: 2020-10-08
 datetime: 2020-10-08 00:00:00 Z
-preview: There are many great features to choose from when building websites with Eleventy (11ty).
+preview: There are many great features to choose from when building websites with Eleventy.
 One feature in particular that I find very useful is the ability to iterate over a global data file and generate page content using Nunjucks.
 tags:
-    - 11ty
+    - eleventy
     - nunjucks
     - html
 permalink: "/writing/{{ shortname | slug }}/"